 - Luxury – Alena Resort – incredible pool, excellent service & breakfast, comfortable rooms

 I hope that you liked my guide to the most beautiful hidden waterfalls near Ubud.
+Each and every one of them is unique.
+My favorite one was Tibumana Waterfall.
 Have you been to any of them?
 Let me know in the comments.

 May the travel bug bite you!

 - Monkey Forest Ubud – is it safe to visit? – click here

 - The best smoothie bowls in Canggu – click here